-At Leanplum we like to test everything, which is why we have tools that help you preview messages, A/B tests, variables, and other changes to your app.
+At Leanplum we believe it is important to test everything.
+Because of this belief, we have created tools that allow you to preview messages, A/B tests, variables, and anyother changes to your app.

-In general, development mode is for internal testing, and production mode is for a live environment with real users.
-Once you implement the Leanplum SDK, you can switch between development and production mode by running a build of your app with either the development or production API key in place.
+Since each Leanplum app includes both keys, you can switch between development and production mode and test each while running a build of your app with either the development or production API key in place.

 Use the correct keys

 Never use a development key in a live production build.
 Our development key uses an open socket (for real-time analytics), which could noticeably degrade your app's performance.
 Additionally, any user data will be lost as it is not captured in analytics.

 Most testing is done in developer mode, but you may want to test a few things in production mode as well.
 Creating a separate testing or "staging" app for your team allows you to test changes in production without adding risk or accidentally sending content to your real users.

 You can add a new app and access your Keys from the App settings page.

 For example, if your app is called "Plums," then in Leanplum you could name your apps "Plums Production" and "Plums Staging."

 Feel free to create as many test environments as you want — leanplum does not limit the apps you can have in your dashboard.

 See more on setting up separate staging and live environments